Chargebackhit API Reference

 Array of objects

-The set of parameters used for retrieving individual CAID details.
+Information about retrieving individual CAID details.

 object